 I had a good childhood.
-My mom, brother and grandmother loved me.
+My mom, brother, and grandmother loved me.
 My mom worked hard; she provided for us; she did all she could to give us all we needed and more.

 My mom became a believer in Christ when I was young.
-Therefore, I grew up in a Godly home where Christ and His word was a big part of our life.
+Therefore, I grew up in a Godly home where Christ and His word were a big part of our life.
 We were very involved in church and AWANA.

 I don’t member wanting for anything except, I wanted a Dad.